rastabda22/rastabda22/doc/Install.md

 * Create a `cache` directory and make sure the scanner has write access to that directory.

 Important: If you want to run the full featured MyPhotoShare, configure your web server to use `index.php` instead of `index.html` as index page.
 The brutal way is to delete `index.html` file.

+## Apache server configuration

+### Configure to use `index.php`

-If you use Apache, you can change the directive `DirectoryIndex` in the server configuration files, placing `index.php` before `index.html`, like for the global server directive below:
+In order to use the `index.php` file you can change the directive `DirectoryIndex` in the server configuration files, placing `index.php` before `index.html`, like for the global server directive below:
 ```
 DirectoryIndex index.php index.html index.cgi index.pl index.xhtml index.htm
 ```
 It's recommended to have this directive only in the directory of MyPhotoShare gallery, not to break other web applications on the server.

-## Apache server configuration
+### Configure with `.htaccess`

 A default `.htaccess` file is provided in the `web` directory that can be used by Apache.
 If you're using a shared hosting, your Apache server is probably already configured to use `.htaccess` by default.
 But if that's not the case, you have to configure the web server yourself.
 The following instructions have been done on a Ubuntu 16.04 server: